unkarelian/timeline-memory/README.md

 - Named arguments:
   - `profile`: Connection profile override for the regeneration request
   - `quiet`: Suppress toast notifications while the command runs

+### `/arc-analyze [profile={name}]`
+Analyze the current chat for self-contained arcs and show a popup with buttons to apply each proposed chapter end.
+- `profile`: Optional connection profile name to override the configured Arc Analyzer profile

 ### `/remove-reasoning {range}`
 Remove reasoning/thinking blocks from assistant messages in the specified range